Milkitalu/wireframing/README.md

     This is not a feature per se, but it is one of Figma’s defining characteristics—and one of the reasons it’s so popular.
 Figma allows multiple users to work on the same design file simultaneously, facilitating seamless collaboration in real time.

+# 4.Benefits of Wireframing in Software Development #

+#### Wireframes are a fundamental step in the design process that help guide the design process and facilitate communication among team members in several ways: ####

+    Visual representation

+    Wireframes are visual representations of a project's structure, which helps to clarify objectives and scope.
+They can be drawn by hand or created digitally.

+    Focus on layout

+    Wireframes help designers focus on the layout and placement of elements without being distracted by colors, images, or typography.
+This makes it easier to identify and address usability issues.

+    Common reference point

+    Wireframes act as a common reference point for feedback from different teams.
+This allows the design team to make changes and improvements before investing significant resources into development.

+    Reduce ambiguity

+    Wireframes reduce ambiguity and misunderstandings that often arise in early-stage discussions.
+    Prioritize functionality
+    Wireframes emphasize functionality over decoration or visual design.
+This helps to ensure central features and user touch points are defined and easy to interact with.

+    User testing

+    Wireframes can be used to conduct user testing in the early stages of the design process.
+This allows designers to receive direct input and pinpoint important pain points.